 COABS

-Co-Adapted Braunschweig: Adapting cities to climate change together through co-creation
+Co-Adapted Braunschweig: Adapting cities to climate change through co-creation

-In the wake of climate change, large cities such as Braunschweig are facing challenges such as increasing periods of heat, heavy rainfall and flooding, reduced water availability, and shifts and changes in species compositions of flora and fauna.
+In the wake of climate change, large cities such as Braunschweig are facing challenges such as increasing periods of heat, heavy rainfall and flooding, reduced water availability, and shifts and changes in the composition of flora and fauna.

-The joint research project "Co-Adapted Braunschweig: Adapting the City to Climate Change through Co-Creation" (COABS) aims to bring together relevant actors and to network them permanently.
-Co-creation is a form of participation in which citizens and other actors actively participate in the conception, design and organization of projects.
+The joint research project 'Co-Adapted Braunschweig: Adapting the City to Climate Change through Co-Creation' (COABS) aims to bring together relevant actors to create a permanent network.
+Co-creation is a form of participation in which citizens and other stakeholders actively participate in the conception, design and organisation of projects.

-Together with citizens, scientists, administration, schools, as well as clubs and associations, the climate risks in Braunschweig are to be analyzed, measures to increase the adaptive capacity are to be developed and their implementation is to be initiated with publicity effect.
-The goal is the knowledge-based development of a city-wide adaptation strategy and the concrete development of adaptation measures as a climate pilot.
-The fields of action "water quantity management & soil balance", "people & health" and "nature conservation & biodiversity" are integrated, i.e. including synergies and conflicting goals.
-The adaptation strategy, the network and the planned climate pilots will lay the foundation for successful adaptation in Braunschweig.
-Methods and strategies will be developed with the aim of transferability.
+Citizens, scientists, public administrators, schools, clubs and associations will work together to analyse the climate risks in Braunschweig, develop measures to increase the adaptive capacity of the city and initiate measures in order to generate public attention.
+The goal is to develop a knowledge-based, city-wide adaptation strategy and concrete adaptation measures by means of a climate pilot scheme.
+The project includes several fields of action: 'water quantity management & soil balance', 'people & health', and 'nature conservation & biodiversity', whose integration will also adress synergies and conflicting goals.
+The adaptation strategy, the network and the planned climate pilots will lay the foundation for successful adaptation to climate change in Braunschweig.
+Methods and strategies will be developed with their ultimate transferability in the foreground.

 Publications: